 4. a.
 (6 points) Fill in the table below for Watson to describe its environment when Watson plays Jeopardy.
 This question refers to Watson as we observed the system in the Youtube video.
+Briefly explain your answer.

 Observable Agents Deterministic Episodic Static Discrete